Shifting Gears (TV series): Production

 A pilot episode was ordered in March 2024 made by 20th Television and written by Mike Scully and Julie Thacker Scully.
 The project was given a series order by ABC in July 2024.
 It is from the studio 20th Television and starring Tim Allen and Kat Dennings.
 Mike Scully and Julie Thacker Scully were involved in the pilot but left the project.
 Allen executive produces with Marty Adelstein, Becky Clements, Richard Baker, Rick Messina and pilot director John Pasquin.
 Michelle Nader joined as showrunner and executive producer in September 2024.
 Dennings is also a producer.
 Jim Patterson, Bob Daily and John Amodeo also executive produce.

 Seann William Scott joined the cast of the series in October 2024.
 Also in the cast for the series are Daryl "Chill" Mitchell, Maxwell Simkins and Barrett Margolis.
 In November 2024, Brenda Song was cast to guest star.
 In December 2024, Jenna Elfman joined the cast in a recurring role.
 In January 2025, Nancy Travis was cast in a guest star.
 In February 2025, Jay Leno joined the cast as a guest star.
 In August 2025, it was reported that Patricia Richardson, Richard Karn, and Debbe Dunning are set to appear as guest stars for the second season premiere episode while Lilly Singh is also set to guest star on an episode.

 Shifting Gears is filmed at Walt Disney Studios in Burbank, California.
 On April 3, 2025, ABC renewed the series for a second season.
 On September 5, 2025, ABC ordered three more episodes for the second season, increasing the total number of episodes for the season from ten to thirteen.
 On September 9, 2025, Gabriel Iglesias and Lori Greiner were cast to guest star as themselves.
 On October 6, 2025, it was announced that Mookie Betts would make a guest appearance on the October 8, 2025 episode.
+On December 9, 2025, it was reported that Luke Macfarlane was cast to guest star.
+On April 30, 2026, the series was renewed for a third season.

 Release

 Shifting Gears premiered on ABC on January 8, 2025.
 Its second season premiered on October 1, 2025.
 In Canada, the series aired on CTV Television Network.
-Shifting Gears was also made available for streaming on Hulu and Disney+.
+Shifting Gears is available for streaming on Hulu and Disney+, with each episode appearing the day after its broadcast premiere.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 47% approval rating with an average rating of 3.3/10, based on 15 critic reviews.
 The website's critics consensus reads, "Shifting Gears has a formidable pair of sitcom stars in Tim Allen and Kat Dennings, but flavorless characters and flat jokes keep their new comedic vehicle stuck in neutral."
-Metacritic, which uses a weighted average, assigned a score of 51 out of 100 based on 12 critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned a score of 51 out of 100 based on 13 critics, indicating "mixed or average" reviews.